 From faster page loads to quick navigation, there’s an extension for almost anything.
 Below we have compiled a list of the five best Chrome extensions to help you browse faster.

-uBlock Originis the word successor to Adblock.
+uBlock Origin is the word successor to Adblock.
 This is an application built on more modern technology, and therefore will consume less of your system resources than the rickety old Adblock.
-Importantly, it uses less RAM, which will especially have an impact on older machine users.
+Importantly, it uses less RAM, which will significantly have an impact on older machine users.

 Smart features are also excellent.
-In addition to being complete with ad blocking functions, whitelisting, etc., it also has additional built-in features, like the one that lets you pause background tabs in Chrome while you browse the browser. now, again cut down on memory usage.
+Besides being complete with ad-blocking functions, whitelisting, etc., it also has additional built-in features, like the one that lets you pause background tabs in Chrome while you browse the browser.
+Now, again cut down on memory usage.

-You will need to give uBlock a lot of permissions for uBlock to work at its full capacity, but at the time it is arguably the only extension that matters most in speeding up your browsing experience.
+You will need to give uBlock many permissions for uBlock to work at its full capacity.
+Still, at the time, it is arguably the only extension that matters most in speeding up your browsing experience.

 2. Web Boost

 The extension claims that this method can lead to loading the page three times faster.
-It took me 1.23 seconds to load this website’s homepage with this extension enabled while it normally takes more than 2 seconds.
-In addition, it also blocks ads and spy services also help to load pages faster.
+It took me 1.23 seconds to load this website’s homepage with this extension enabled, while it usually takes more than 2 seconds.
+Besides, it also blocks ads and spy services help to load pages faster.
 Don’t worry about privacy; the extension is open source.

 I had no problem with this extension in two weeks of use.
-However, if you see any web page not loading properly, try disabling the extension on that page and reload it again (click the extension button to disable it).
+However, if you see any web page not loading correctly, try disabling the wing on that page and reload it again (click the extension button to disable it).

 3. The Great Suspender

 This extension will automatically pause these tabs and free up all the memory they are using.
-When you want to access that tab, simply navigate to it or click in the middle (customizable) to reload.
+When you want to access that tab, navigate it, or click in the middle (customizable) to reload.
 You can also manually hang a single tab or multiple tabs with just two clicks.
-I have been using it for over a month now and it is doing wonders for me.
+I have been using it for over a month now, and it is doing wonders for me.

-A very simple but really handyextension , GooglePreviewadds a website’s preview thumbnail image to the search results.
+A straightforward but convenient extension, GooglePreviewadds a website’s preview thumbnail image to the search results.
 This can be useful in many situations like where you’ll know what kind of page you’re about to visit, or it can be a better visual representation for remembering a site than the name of the site.
-You can use that information to easily traverse the search results.
-Extensions support Google Search, DuckDuckGo, Bing and Yahoo.
+You can use that information to traverse the search results quickly.
+Extensions support Google Search, DuckDuckGo, Bing, and Yahoo.

 5. Session Manager

-For example, you can create a session with all the open tabs you have requested, or a social media session that includes all of your favorite social media sites.
-Whenever you want to access them, just click on the session and everything will load.
+For example, you can create a session with all the open tabs you have requested or a social media session that includes all of your favorite social media sites.
+Whenever you want to access them, click on the session, and everything will load.